-BAF Risk 5.2: Failure to full the Trust, achievir ng maximum Lead Director: CN&M Op Lead: Assoc.
-Director of iew Date: November 22 compliance and delivering Strategic Priority: SA5: To participate in hi July 2021 Q2 Q3 Q4 Q 2 Q movement 2022/23 Target order to deliver the most EFFECTIVE outcome omes SCORE: July 2021 Q2 Q. Q4 Q 2 Q movement 2022/25 Target ead Committee: Quality Committee 12 (3 x 4) 12 (3 x 4) 12 (3 x 4) \leftrightarrow 8 (2 x 4) rovider Licence Compliance link: Seneral Licence Condition 7 to this (supported by N The Trust was subject to rating of 'requires improvemon IIAA audit) and the warning no o an external well-led review a otice being withdrawn.
-Furthe and themes relating to effect er work required to refine proc ess and to ensure that the T hing a quality improvement rust always remains 'inspection rea ood assurance is in place regarding that ady'. roring findings from the CQC inspect trategic Threat what might cause this to happen) Controls (what controls/ systems & processes do we already have in place to assist us in managing the risk and reducing the likelihood/ impact of the threat) Source of Assurance (Evidence that the controls, / systems which we are placing reliance on are effective) Gaps in Controls/Assurance (Specific areas / issues where further work is required to manage the risk to accepted appetite/tolerance level or Insufficient evidence as to effectiveness of the controls or negative assurance) Overall Assurance Rating f the Trust fails to comply vith the CQC fundamental been implemented - This includes nt of the CQC self-assessment proc pans.
-Quality Committee Executive Team oversight Number of policies and SOPs out of review date (Action 5.2 / 2) tandards and if actions rising from the CQC visit ditation Scheme (BBAS) launched i n July 22.
-Divisional Board and performa ance review meetings The CQC self-assessment and BBAS programmes can duplicate each other.
-Findings from each may differ re not implemented at ufficient pace then clinical Trust Board tandards may not be met changes in the CQC's regulatory ap Quality Committee eading to significant patient inspector. s with CQC and regular contact in l between meetings with our CQC Quality Committee arm, deterioration in atient outcomes, a failure Gap Reference Required Action Lead Implement By Monitoring Status o maintain a CQC rating of good' and a serious Amalgamation of the BBAS prograr the trust with one single assessment approach.
-Deputy Director of Nursing & Midwifery April 2023 Quality Committee Development on-going and expected to be rolled out in April 2023 reputational risk to the Trust.
-5.2 / 2 Ensure all policies and procedures are within their review date Assoc.
-Director of Quality & Governance December 2022 Quality Committee The position had improved but further work required to ensure this becomes BAU.
-Governance dashboards are in the process of being developed to enable divisions and senior leaders to identify risk and areas for development, this includes an update on policies and procedures.
-In the interim a weekly report is provided to the Chief Nurse, COO and divisional SLTs prior to expected roll-out of the new dashboards in December 22.
-Strategic Threat Controls toms & processed and the have in plants as it will Source of Assurance / systems which we were the rolignos on area official Gaps in Controls/Assurar Overall what might cause this to happen) ' tems & processes do we alread; and reducing the likelihood/ imp Evidence that the controls, systems which we are placing renance on are effective) (Specific areas / issues where further work is required to manage the risk to accepted appetite/tolerance level or Insufficient evidence as to effectiveness of the controls or negative assurance) Assurance Rating neffective understanding and learning following MDT involvement in d investigation policies and proced through Safety & Effectivenes thly reporting of incidents and mar is Sub-Committee and quarterly via ate Risk Register and Board Assura a Quality Committee Lack of testing of action plans foll embedded change - will be suppo embedded (Action 5.2 / 3)
+BAF Risk 5.2: Failure to ful compliance and delivering t the Trust, achievir ng maximum Lead Director: CN&M Op Lead: Assoc.
+Director o f Governance and Qualit Strategic Priority: SA5: To participate in h SCORE: July 2021 Q2 Q3 Q4 Q 2 Q movem order to deliver the most EFFECTIVE out Lead Committee: Quality Committee omes SCORE: 12 (3 x 4) 12 (3 x 4) 12 (3 x 4) Provider Licence Compliance link: General Licence Condition 7 risk score: nt rating of 'requires improvem MIAA audit) and the warning n t to an external well-led review Progress has been made in rela nethodology were identi Strategic Threat (what might cause this to happen) tems & processes do we alread and reducing the likelihood/ in dy have in place to assist us in npact of the threat) Source of Assurance (Evidence that the controls, systems which we are placing reliance on are effective) Gaps in Controls/ (Specific areas / issue the risk to accepted a evidence as to effectiv assurance) If the Trust fails to comply with the CQC fundamental been implemented - This include nt of the CQC self-assessment pro pans.
+Quality Committee Executive Team oversight Number of policies and standards and if actions arising from the CQC visit The Be Brilliant Accre editation Scheme (BBAS) launched on Scheme (BBAS) launched in July 22. ges in the CQC's regulatory approach h CQC and regular contact in between meetings with our CQC Divisional Board and performance review meetings Trust Board are not implemented at sufficient pace then clinical Horizon scanning for changes in the COC's regulatory a Quality Committee standards may not be met leading to significant patient harm, deterioration in inspector. , . , Implement Du Monitoring patient outcomes, a failure Gap Reference Required Action Lead Implement By Monitoring to maintain a CQC rating of 'good' and a serious 5.2 / 1 amme and CQC self-assessment Ins ent framework which falls in line w April 2023 Quality Committee reputational risk to the Trust.
+5.2/2 Ensure all policies and procedure s are within their review date Assoc.
+Director of Quality & Governance December 2022 Quality Committee Strategic Threat (what might cause this to happen) tems & processes do we alread and reducing the likelihood/ in dy have in place to assist us in npact of the threat) Source of Assurance (Evidence that the controls, / systems which we are placing reliance on are effective) Gaps in Controls/A (Specific areas / issue the risk to accepted a evidence as to effectiv assurance) Ineffective understanding and learning following MDT involvement in d investigation policies and proce through Safety & Effectivenes hly reporting of incidents and mar s Sub-Committee and quarterly via ate Risk Register and Board Assura Quality Committee Lack of testing of action embedded change - wil embedded (Action 5.2 /